namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 4/25/24
+- Frontend work should be done so will spend today testing

 ### 4/24/24
-- Will continue working on 2627 today
+- Continued working on 2627

 ### 4/23/24
 - Continued working on 2627